peekuh/blog/peekblog/content/posts/SIWA.md

 That concludes the setup on Apple’s side of things.

 Let’s now take a look at how we should go about integrating this without our Django backend.

+## Setting up your Django backend
 6. To initiate the Apple login process, you first have to redirect your user to the following link https://appleid.apple.com/auth/authorize.
 The following data must be sent as query parameters to Apple.

 | Attribute     | Description |
 | ----------- | ----------- |